 A colleague identified a puzzle concerning Faraday’s law.
 A circular loop at the center of a long solenoid with time-varying magnetic field will run a current due to the emf, which is the path integral of the (curly) non-Coulomb electric field.
-Put another loop beside the centered one and the puzzle is that the non-Coulomb electric field must be in the same direction in both loops where the two loops nearly touch, yet current will run in the same direction in both (clockwise or counterclockwise).
+Put another loop beside the centered one and the puzzle is that the non-Coulomb electric field must be in the same direction in both loops where the two loops nearly touch, yet current will run in opposite directions in the two loops at the neighboring locations.
 Here’s a solution to the puzzle.

 In the figure, the dashed circle is centered in a solenoid in which there is a time-varying spatially-uniform magnetic field that is increasing with time.
 By symmetry, the non-Coulomb (NC) electric field is tangent to the dashed circle as indicated by the green arrows.
 By “non-Coulomb” is meant that this is a curly electric field associated with a time-varying magnetic field, not a non-curly “Coulomb” electric field associated with stationary charges.

 At larger radii, increases linearly with increasing radius as indicated by the green arrows to the right of the dashed circle, as can be seen from this calculation, where k is a constant: